epcis/epcis.dev/pages/docs/From-farm-to-table:-tracking-food-safety-in-the-supply-chain-with-EPCIS-technology.md

 ## How EPCIS Works

-EPCIS technology utilizes unique identification codes (UIDs) for each product, which are stored in a centralized database.
+EPCIS technology utilizes unique identification codes (UIDs) for each product, which are stored in a database.
 This allows businesses to track the movement of their products throughout the supply chain, including information about the product's origin, production process, and storage conditions.
 EPCIS also offers a standardized way of sharing this information with other businesses, which promotes collaboration and transparency along the supply chain.

 ## Benefits of Using EPCIS for Food Safety